 You know what they say about first impressions.
-Power-washing all the exterior surfaces of your home can get rid of years of road dust and grime, instantly improving the look of your home.
+Power-washing the exterior surfaces of your home can get rid of years of road dust and grime, instantly improving the look of your home.

 Replace missing fence boards, patch cement cracks in sidewalks, and resurface asphalt driveways.
 Take care of any siding issues, including peeling paint.

 And don’t forget to mow the lawn and trim the edges.
 Planting seasonal flowers will add color and make the place feel homier.

 If you can’t make one significant investment before you sell, consider updating the flooring.
 New flooring can completely transform the look of your space and give it the “wow” factor that sets you apart from other listings.
 If floor replacement falls out of your budget, make sure that the existing one is looking its best.
 Shampoo carpets, refinish scratched up surfaces, replace cracked tiles and re-grout if necessary.

 Is everything working as it should?
 From doorknobs to garage doors, make sure that everything is functioning correctly.
 That also includes leaky faucets, burnt-out bulbs, and inoperable windows.
 Make sure that the electrical, plumbing, and heating systems are well maintained and up to code.

 One of the smartest things a seller can do is to be ready for the home inspection.
 More home sales fall apart at the home inspection phase than at any other part of the transaction.
 Knowing what the most common home inspection issues are and fixing them in advance will put you ahead of the game.

 Realtors know it—buyers dream of cooking fancy meals and entertaining Martha Stewart style when looking for their new home.